Pastry Packaging

 Even the best packaging design needs real-world testing.
 Delivery conditions vary: different drivers, routes, and weather can affect outcomes.

-• Check for sliding, leaking, or structural collapse.
+• Check for sliding, leaks, and collapse

 Final best practices